evertverschoor/2DGameEngine/README.md

 COULD HAVES:

--> OpenGL Renderer for Mac and Linux support
+-> OpenGL Renderer for Mac and Linux support (also xinput alternative?)

 CHANGELOG: